- Live Rates

 Of course, the ideal timing will depend on many factors — including personal ones.
 But from a market perspective, one could easily argue that now is a good time to buy a home in Oregon.
 Here’s a market update to help you make this important decision.

-According to the latest industry survey by Freddie Mac, the average rate for a 30-year fixed mortgage fell to 3.69% during the week of November 11, 2019.
+According to the latest industry survey by Freddie Mac, the average rate for a 30-year fixed mortgage fell to 3.33% during the week of April 2, 2020.
 At the beginning of this year, it was at 3.72%, and over the same week in 2019, the rate was at 4.08%.
-So home loan rates have been declining steadily over the course of 2019.
+So home loan rates have been declining steadily for a while now.

 As far as forecasts go, the Mortgage Bankers Association recently predicted that rates would stay low into 2020 and average around 3.9% over the year.

-Looking forward, housing analysts predict that Oregon home prices will rise more modestly, perhaps by 2.2% over the next 12 months.
+Looking forward, housing analysts predict that Oregon home prices will continue rising at a slightly faster pace, perhaps by 3.9% over the next 12 months.
 Right now, the average home price in Oregon is $369,200.
 The general consensus is that they’ll continue rising to some degree, which is worth considering.

 All of this begs the question: Is now the best time to buy a house in Oregon, before prices rise further?

-At present, market indicators seem to suggest that housing costs in the state will only go up through the end of 2019 and 2020.
+At present, market indicators seem to suggest that housing costs in the state will continue rising throughout 2020 and into 2021.
 So those who delay their home-buying plans until later this year, or early next, could end up paying more for a house.

 Of course, those are just the market factors.
 As a potential buyer, you should also consider your long-term plans and your lifestyle.
 Do you plan to stay in one place for at least the next few years?
 If so, buying a house might work out better than renting, on a monthly cost comparison.